Requirements for Chiropractic Orthopedic/Neuromusculoskeletal Medicine Diplomate Examination

 A copy of the current job analysis is found here.

 Reference material list for developing the neuromusculoskeletal Diplomate examination is available in the PDF titled The Academy of Chiropractic Orthopedists Board Exam Reference Books.
 The Academy does not expect nor does it feel it necessary that every book listed is in your library.
 It is recommended that you have at least one good reference book that covers the material in the job analysis.
 Education is continually changing as far as methods for obtaining study material.
 There is not one textbook or article that can be used that covers all of the Part I or Part II testing material.
-The job analysis is a guideline for study.
+The job analysis and practice test may be used as a guideline for study.

 |The Academy of Chiropractic Orthopedists Board Exam Reference Books|